The average cost for shipping boats over 12 feet in length ranges from $2.75 to $3.75 per mile.

 1. Size of boat or trailer

 The length of the boat directly impacts the boat transport cost.
-While a longer boat will usually be more expensive to ship, don’t expect that to always be the case.
+While a longer boat will usually be more expensive to ship, don’t expect that always to be the case.
 Weight also needs to be factored into the cost.

 The width of a boat needs to be considered as well.
 General estimates for costs usually consider boats of standard widths.
 If your boat is wider than other boats of its length, that could increase shipping prices as well.